The following post is from Kristina of Toddler Approved:

 Make a card for someone who is sick and talk about how Jesus healed the sick.

-On this day we plan to make a card for someone who is sick.
+On this day, we plan to make a card for someone who is sick.
 My grandmother is currently going through chemotherapy, so we plan to make her some cards to cheer her up.
-We will also read some Bible stories that share about how Jesus healed many that were suffering.
+We will also read some Bible stories that share about how Jesus healed many who were suffering.

 Day 5: Secret Service